Monday 10 August 2020

 The 'pingu' where we saw the Southern Migrant Hawker

 There were three other dragonfly enthusiasts already here and they told us that the male Southern Migrant Hawker had been flying over the reeds a few minutes ago and if we were patient it would surely show itself.
-A minute later and a dragonfly with a body of amazing blue colour and with even more vividly blue eyes cruised at knee height to within feet of us and settled on a thin blade of dead reed.
+A minute later and a dragonfly with a body of amazing blue and with even more vividly blue eyes cruised at knee height to within feet of us and settled on a thin blade of dead reed.

 I am not a great enthusiast of dragonflies but even I was smitten by the beauty of this fabulous insect with intense blue banding on its long body and bulbous azure blue eyes.
 A veritable stunner.
 We all took our photos as the insect clung to the reed.